Hercule Poirot: Major novels

 The Poirot books take readers through the whole of his life in England, from the first book (The Mysterious Affair at Styles), where he is a refugee staying at Styles, to the last Poirot book (Curtain), where he visits Styles before his death.
 In between, Poirot solves cases outside England as well, including his most famous case, Murder on the Orient Express (1934).

 Hercule Poirot became famous in 1926 with the publication of The Murder of Roger Ackroyd, whose surprising solution proved controversial.
 The novel is still among the most famous of all detective novels: Edmund Wilson alludes to it in the title of his well-known attack on detective fiction, "Who Cares Who Killed Roger Ackroyd?"
-Aside from Roger Ackroyd, the most critically acclaimed Poirot novels appeared from 1932 to 1942, including Murder on the Orient Express (1934); The ABC Murders (1935); Cards on the Table (1936); and Death on the Nile (1937), a tale of multiple murders upon a Nile steamer.
+Other critically acclaimed Poirot novels include Murder on the Orient Express (1934); The ABC Murders (1935); Cards on the Table (1936); and Death on the Nile (1937), a tale of multiple murders upon a Nile steamer.
 Death on the Nile was judged by the famed detective novelist John Dickson Carr to be among the ten greatest mystery novels of all time.
 The 1942 novel Five Little Pigs (a.k.a.
-Murder in Retrospect), in which Poirot investigates a murder committed sixteen years before by analysing various accounts of the tragedy, has been called "the best Christie of all" by critic and mystery novelist Robert Barnard.
+Murder in Retrospect), in which Poirot investigates a murder committed sixteen years before by analysing various accounts of the tragedy, has been called "the best Christie of all" by the critic and mystery novelist Robert Barnard.

-In 2014, the Poirot canon was added to by Sophie Hannah, the first author to be commissioned by the Christie estate to write an original story.
+In 2014 the Poirot canon was added to by Sophie Hannah, the first author to be commissioned by the Christie estate to write an original story.
 The novel was called The Monogram Murders, and was set in the late 1920s, placing it chronologically between The Mystery of the Blue Train and Peril at End House.
 A second Hannah-penned Poirot came out in 2016, called Closed Casket, and a third, The Mystery of Three Quarters, in 2018.

 Portrayals

 Stage

 The first actor to portray Poirot was Charles Laughton.
 He appeared on the West End in 1928 in the play Alibi which had been adapted by Michael Morton from the novel The Murder of Roger Ackroyd.
 In 1932, the play was performed as The Fatal Alibi on Broadway.
-Another Poirot play, Black Coffee opened in London at the Embassy Theatre on 8 December 1930 and starred Francis L. Sullivan as Poirot.
-Another production of Black Coffee ran in Dublin, Ireland from 23 to 28 June 1931, starring Robert Powell.
+Another Poirot play, Black Coffee, opened in London at the Embassy Theatre on 8 December 1930 and starred Francis L. Sullivan as Poirot.

+Black Coffee was revived by The Agatha Christie Theatre Company for an extensive UK tour in 2014.
+Poirot was initially portrayed by Robert Powell, with Jason Durr later taking over the role partway through the run.

 American playwright Ken Ludwig adapted Murder on the Orient Express into a play, which premiered at the McCarter Theatre in Princeton, New Jersey on 14 March 2017.
-It starred Allan Corduner in the role of Hercule Poirot.
+It starred the actor Allan Corduner in the role of Poirot.
+A 2022 UK production starred Henry Goodman.
+A new touring production will star Michael Maloney as Poirot.

+Other notable actors who have portrayed Poirot on stage include Ronnie Barker, Leonard Rossiter, Ronald Magill, Patrick Cargill and Alfred Marks.